On-Admission Transfer Credits (Newly-Admitted Transfer Students)

 - You may not repeat a course for which you have already received credit or which is listed as an exclusion in your transfer credit assessment unless you are required to do so in order to meet a departmental program requirement (e.g. a minimum grade requirement).
 The repeated course/exclusion will be designated as extra.

 - Normally, where 50% is the minimum passing grade, a final grade equivalent of 60% or more is required for transfer purposes.
 Only courses in which the final grade is at least one full grade higher than the minimum passing grade at the host institution and comparable to a "C-" in the Faculty of Arts and Science at the University of Toronto will be considered for transfer credit.

 - If you have passed a course with less than 60%, you may be eligible to receive transfer credit for it if your cumulative grade point average is above 60%.
 Only one credit with a grade between 50-59%, however, may count for every five credits earned with final grades above 60%.

 - Grades achieved at previous institutions do not transfer.

 - However, all courses and grades completed through either UTM or UTSC are included in your Faculty of Arts and Science academic record.
-Faculty rules and regulations apply including maximums on the CR/NCR and LWD options for students transferring from divisions that offer the CR/NCR and/or LWD options.
+Faculty rules and regulations apply including maximums on the CR/NCR option for students transferring from divisions that offer the CR/NCR option.